-The Board consists of an Executive Committee of President, Vice President, Secretary and Treasurer and up to six Board members elected from nominees from AMA member clubs.
+The Board consists of an Executive Committee of President, Vice President, Secretary and Treasurer and up to four Board members elected from nominees from AMA member clubs.
 The Board is responsible for the administration of the Association’s affairs.
 It is required to act within the Constitution and under any directions given by Council.

 Australian Masters Athletics Inc. is an incorporated body under Australian Law in the Australian Capital Territory.
 The Public Officer is Jan Banens, residing in the ACT.